Collinskanyiri/donationgroupprac/README.md

 ## Description:
-This is a web application to raise contributions to various charitable organizaations on one platform. one can aslo volunteer or sponsor to a cause on the platform.
+This is a web application to raise contributions to various charitable organizaations on one platform. one can also volunteer or sponsor to a cause on the platform.

 ## setup & installation instructions
 * Open the GitHub Repository